Skip to main content

 Written by Lulu Gao

-Updated over a week ago
+Updated this week

 What's Flint all about? 🧐

-Flint allows teachers like you to input custom learning objectives and materials to design different AI tutors to guide your students in learning new topics, practicing knowledge retrieval, developing AI literacy, and more.
+Flint allows teachers like you to input custom learning objectives and materials to design different AI activities to guide your students in learning new topics, practicing knowledge retrieval, developing AI literacy, and more.
 Using Flint enables:

 Productive AI Use

 Safely bring AI into your teaching as an answer-seeker, not answer-giver.
+See all student interactions with the AI.

 Teacher Augmentation